 As we usher in May, we join our Speech Language Pathologists in celebrating Better Hearing & Speech Month.
 SLP’s often help with the following issues:

 Receptive Language refers to the ability to listen and understand language.
-Children usually develop better receptive skills (what they understand) more than expressive skills (what they can say).
-Research shows that parents who engage in regularly talking to their toddlers can make a significant impact in their child’s language proficiency and vocabulary.
+Children usually develop better receptive skills (what they understand) than expressive skills (what they can say).
+Research shows that parents who engage in regularly talking to their toddlers can make a significant impact on their child’s language proficiency and vocabulary.

 Speech involves the physical motor skills to talk, language is a symbolic, rule-governed system that is used to convey a message.
 On a very basic level expressive language is what is said…typically using speech, but what if the child is nonverbal?
-The child who is deaf, for example can use sign language or a student on the autism spectrum may use a Speech Generating Device or SGD like the Go Talk.
+A child who is deaf, for example, can use sign language or a student on the autism spectrum may use a Speech Generating Device or SGD like the Go Talk.